 Whether you own your home or rent, we’ve got some great ideas for reducing housing expenses.

 In a nutshell, geo-arbitrage means moving to a lower cost-of-living location.
 For instance, if you live in a high-rent city such as New York or San Francisco, you’d move to someplace with much cheaper rent options.

 Or, if you’re a homeowner with a $300k+ home you’d move to a home valued at under $200k.
 The point is to live somewhere that’s just not so darned expensive to live.

 Something happened to me when I became a homeowner.
-I suddenly became very aware of how much electricity costs.
+I suddenly became very aware of how much electricity costs and my energy bills.

 Adding four kids into the mix made me hyper-vigilant.
 Soon I was following them around the house, chastising them for leaving lights on when they left the room.

 But you know what?
 It worked.
 By working hard to not use electricity where it’s not needed, I’ve slashed my electric bill by over 25 percent.